Do You Make Enough Time For Your Side Hustle? Here’s How to Dedicate Even More Time

 – Schedule a laundry day once a week or bi-weekly vs. washing small loads.
 This also saves you money.

 – Clean as you go so that you don’t get overwhelmed with your mess and have to spend hours cleaning.
 This includes your kitchen, bathroom, and bedroom.
-To clean fastest, healthier and more effective, learn how to clean your entire bathroom using only vinegar and water.

 – Deep clean once a month to stay ahead.
 Places to deep clean are the floors, baseboards, cabinets, and drawers.
 By doing this, you stay ahead and don’t end up spending unnecessary hours cleaning.